harrygates/essbase-parse-export-outline-xml-to-text/README.md

 Use the MaxL "export outline" command to export a dimension of the outline
  *   export outline "/path_to_otl/Sample.otl" list dimensions {"Account"} with alias_table "Default" to xml_file "/path_to_save_xml/sample_account_dim.xml";

+Some people have experienced issues when trying to save the output file on Windows.
+The following steps are the workaround to this permissions issue:
+* Go to Start -> Programs -> Accessories
+* right click on Command Prompt and select "Run as administrator"
+* cd to the directory where you saved essbase-parse-export-outline-xml-to-text
+* run "java -jar essbase-parse-export-outline-xml-to-text.jar"

+You can avoid this issue entirely by not selecting an output location at the root of the C directory (e.g. C:\test).
+Rather use one such as "C:\Documents and Settings\harry\outputFile.txt".

 License
 -------
 (The MIT License)